‘Keep Going. The Sheikh Orders It’: Inside The Upside-Down World Of Developing In Dubai

 A little more than two years out from hosting the FIFA World Cup, Doha, Qatar, is in its own building boom before it shows itself off to global soccer fans.
 By the end of 2020, developers are slated to add nearly 4M SF of office to the city’s current 15M SF inventory, according to ValuStrat.
 The Class-A office sector already has a 30% availability rate, Cushman & Wakefield reports.

 Dubai is also the most liberal major Arabian Peninsula market, allowing liquor consumption and women to wear more Western clothing.
-Its neighbors are also accused of human rights abuse, like Qatar’s reported exploitation of hundreds of thousands of workers in the lead-up to the 2022 World Cup.
+Its neighbors are accused of human rights abuse, like Qatar’s reported exploitation of hundreds of thousands of workers in the lead-up to the 2022 World Cup.

 Despite receiving praise for his reformations like allowing women to drive, Saudi Arabia’s MBS has also led an “unprecedented government crackdown” on activists, Human Rights Watch reports, and his government infamously carried out the torture and killing of Washington Post journalist Jamal Khashoggi.